-Make sure to let it completely cool before eating.
+Make sure to let it completely cool before eating and cool at room temperature, do not place in fridge until completely cooled.
 You don't want to rush the process.
 It's worth the wait.

 - Whipping Cream: In my opinion all pie taste better with a dollop of whipped cream.
 This pie is no exception.